 Watch out for: Sloppy starts and stops.
 Over- or under-turning can result in penalties.

-The maneuver: Beginning at one end of the arena at a lope, you’ll ask your horse to gradually build speed until he’s running, then ask him to stop with a “whoa” and body language.
+The maneuver: The sliding stop is a very well-known reining move.
+Beginning at one end of the arena at a lope, you’ll ask your horse to gradually build speed until he’s running, then ask him to stop with a “whoa” and body language.
 Your horse should drop his hind end to the ground, and if he’s got special hind shoes called “sliders,” he’ll slide on his hind end, paddling his front feet till he’s fully stopped.

 “You want the horse’s neck balanced and his front end walking while the hind end is sliding,” Nathan says.